Saturday, Nov 2, 2024 @ 5:00 AM

 Do not place keys or valuables in drop bags.
 You may not be able to get it back immediately when you finish.
 For keys and other valuables, please give these to your crew... or it can be placed in the Race Directors vehicle.

 Drop Bags will only be returned to the Start/Finish after that Aid Station has packed up and left.
-So keep that in mind when choosing what bag you’re going to use.
-All aid stations will be accessible for you to drive out too in the case you have to collect them early (or after you’re done with the 50 Miler).
+Keep that in mind when choosing what bag you’re going to use and its contents.
+All aid stations will be accessible for you to drive out too in the case you have to collect them early.

 Crewing